bjohnson360/calculator/README.md

 # Features
 - [ ] Users can perform basic calculator operations
-- [ ] Users can clear screen
+- [ ] Users can clear the screen
-- [ ] Users can perform operations to the previous answer
+- [ ] Users can perform operations on the previous answer

 ![Calculator](https://imgur.com/a/gnRuiLv.png)